One-stop site for all Arkansas Ozarks White & Norfork River

 The Buffalo National River and Crooked Creek are low and clear.
 With the cooler weather the smallmouths are less active.
 My favorite fly is a Clouser minnow.
 Carefully check the water level before entering Crooked Creek or the Buffalo River.
 There are no dams on these streams.
 They both have large drainages and are prone to flooding during and following any rain event.
 The water can rise very quickly.

-On the Norfork, the water is stained and the lake is turning over resulting in low dissolved oxygen.
+On the Norfork, the water is stained.
 It has fished poorly.
 Navigate this stream with caution as things have changed a bit during the recent flooding.
 There has been major gravel recruitment at the bottom of Mill Pond and the dock hole.
 The most productive flies have been small midge patterns (#18, #20, #22) like ruby midges, root beer midges, zebra midges (black or red with silver wire and silver bead) and soft hackles (#14, #16) like the green butt.
 Egg patterns have also been productive.
 Double fly nymph rigs have been very effective.
 Try a small bead headed nymph (zebra midge, copper John or pheasant tail) suspended eighteen inches below a brightly colored San Juan worm (hot fluorescent pink or cerise #10).
 The fishing is better in the morning.
 My favorite rig has been a cerise San Juan worm with a pheasant tail dropper (#10).

 Dry Run Creek is stained but still fishing well.
 The brown trout have moved in for the spawn.
 The hot flies have been sowbugs (#14), Y2Ks (#12) and various colored San Juan worms (worm brown, red, hot fluorescent pink and cerise #10).
 While you are at the creek you should visit the Norfork National Fish Hatchery.
 It is fascinating.
 Be sure and remove your waders before entering to prevent the spread of aquatic diseases.